This specification lists Errata for:

-This document was last revised or approved by the OASIS Key Management Interoperability Protocol (KMIP) TC on the above date.
+This document was last revised or approved by the OASIS XML Interchange Language (XMILE) for System Dynamics TC on the above date.
 The level of approval is also listed above.
 Check the “Latest version” location noted above for possible later revisions of this document.
+Any other numbered Versions and other technical work produced by the Technical Committee (TC) are listed at https://www.oasis-open.org/committees/tc_home.php?wg_abbrev=xmile #technical.

-Technical Committee members should send comments on this specification to the Technical Committee’s email list.
-Others should send comments to the Technical Committee by using the “” button on the Technical Committee’s web page at
+TC members should send comments on this specification to the TC’s email list.
+Others should send comments to the TC’s public comment list, after subscribing to it by following the instructions at the “Send A Comment” button on the TC’s web page at https://www.oasis-open.org/committees/xmile/.

 When referencing this specification the following citation format should be used: